malcommac/SwiftDate/README.md

 - If you **have a feature request**, [open an issue](https://github.com/malcommac/SwiftDate/issues/new).
 - If you **want to contribute**, [submit a pull request](https://github.com/malcommac/SwiftDate/compare).

+## Current Release

+Last release is: 4.0.3 [Download here](https://github.com/malcommac/SwiftDate/releases/tag/4.0.3) released on Mon, Oct 3, 2016.

+A complete list of changes for each release is available in [CHANGELOG](CHANGELOG.md) file.

 ## Help Us!
 Currently we need translations for [SwiftDate.bundle](https://github.com/malcommac/SwiftDate/tree/master/src/Support/SwiftDate.bundle).
 Help us with a pull request!